boghammar/MMM-SL-PublicTransport/README.md

             fadePoint: 0.2,                 // Fraction from end where to start fading
             updateInterval: 5*60*100,       // Number of milliseconds between calls to Trafiklab's API
                                             // There are limitations on number of calls per minute and month
+            highUpdateInterval: {}          // if defined use higher frequences fro updates, see
+                                            // "Set what times to update more frequently" below
             uiUpdateInterval: 1000,         // Number of milliseconds between updates of the departure list
             SSL: false,                     // Use https to access the TrafikLab services, defaults to
                                             // false since I have experienced problems accessing this